 - Accept a pointer to the internal representation as an argument. - Allocate enough space to hold the external representation.

 The support function can use the mi_alloc() function to allocate the space for the character string.
-For more information on memory management and the mi_alloc() function, refer to the IBM Informix DataBlade API Programmer's Guide and the IBM Informix DataBlade API - Create the output string from the individual members of the internal structure. - The function must build the external representation with the values from the appropriate fields of the internal structure. - Return a pointer to the character string.
+For more information on memory management and the mi_alloc() function, refer to the IBM Informix: DataBlade API Programmer's Guide and the IBM Informix: DataBlade API Function Reference.